Connecting Those Living Alone and Others Seeking Community

 Want to engage in meaningful, face to face conversation?

-Join our new Connections Through Conversation Meetup Group and come join us for good, substantial face to face conversation in a small group setting.
+Join our new Connection Through Conversation Meetup Group and come join us for good, substantial face to face conversation in a small group setting.

 Want to be "in the know?"